SupercedeTech/yesod-middleware-csp/README.md

 # yesod-middleware-csp

+A middleware for building CSP headers on the fly

 Deals with CSP without disabling it.
 This is done by overriding the default yesod provided addScript functionalities and adding